jitsedesmet/2025-semdev-demo/engines/engine-sparql-1-1/README.md

 ## Configuration

-Optionally, the following parameters can be set in the `Sparql11Parser` constructor:
+Optionally, the following parameters can be set in the `Parser` constructor:

 * `dataFactory`: A custom [RDFJS DataFactory](http://rdf.js.org/#datafactory-interface) to construct terms and triples. _(Default: `require('@rdfjs/data-model')`)_
 * `baseIRI`:  An initial default base IRI. _(Default: none)_